PankajKarki/Data-Science-portfolio/README.md

 #### The R portfolio is located [here](https://rpubs.com/Pankajkarki786).

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._
+_Note: Data used in the projects is for demonstration purposes only._

 ## Contents